raacker/raacker.github.io_backup/_posts/python/2017-07-14-python-virtual-environment.markdown

 tags: [python, virtualenv]
 ---

-When you use python frameworks, like flask or django, you need some specific packages to run and sometimes, it depends on what your project is for.
+<h3>When you use python frameworks,</h3>

+like flask or django, you need some specific packages to run and sometimes, it depends on what your project is for.
 So, most of the time, using virtual environment is really useful!
 If you make a directory and generate virtual environment in it, you can use completely different python version and also packages included with in your python.

 {% highlight bash %}
 $ sudo apt-get install python-virtualenv